AlphaRalph/IoTSensorBase/README.md

 In the first discussion a decision should be made on how the sensors should be implemented.
 The choice was between an implementation directly in the C# gateway or as a microservice outside of the gateway programming.

-* Using a C# implementation inside the gateway solution should avoid persiting measured values on Raspberry-Pi.
+* Using a C# implementation inside the gateway solution should avoid persistence of measured values on Raspberry-Pi.
 * Implementing a micro-service for each sensor would make the solutuion more flexible.
   Micro services can be implemented in any programming language.